-Jane Fonda (born Lady Jayne Seymour Fonda; December 21, 1937) is an American actress, writer,
+Jane Fonda (born Lady Jayne Seymour Fonda; December 21, 1937) is an American

 political activist, former fashion model and fitness guru.

 In 2014, she was the recipient of the American Film Institute AFI Life Achievement Award.